 “Isabella is a dedicated swimmer and very focused,” Coach Tan said.
 “She is also a great team player with awesome personality.”

-At the international competition, Taylor will be competing in a range of events, namely the swimming, running, paddling, Ironman/Ironwoman and relay events.
+At the international competition, Taylor will be competing in a range of events, including the swimming, running, paddling, Ironman/Ironwoman and relay events.
 Each country sends two members to participate in each event, and Taylor landed spots in almost half of the categories.

 “It is an incredible opportunity to compete against some of the best athletes in lifesaving, and I’m so grateful for all my coaches and friends that have supported me to this point,” Taylor said.